xsuperbug/kostebek/README.md

 # Köstebek

-The Kostebek is a reconnaissance tool which uses firms' trademark information to discover their domain and process it.
+The Kostebek is a reconnaissance tool which uses firms' trademark information to discover their domains.

 **Changelog**

 v1.0.0

-- Get trademark information by using a text file
+- Search trademark information in TLD domains and write founded trademark informations to a file
-- Get trademark information in TLD domains
+- Get the trademark informations from the file
-- Get trademark information by using Google search engine
+- Google search with using the trademark informations
-- Save trademark information to a file
+- Record trademark information which found on google search in a file
-- saved domains in a text file from Google Search Engine
+- Record new domain information which also found on google search in a file

 **Installation**